lbryio/lbry.com/content/news/024-our-christmas-surprise.md

 Happy holidays, and have a wonderful new year!

 *Want to get us something for Christmas?
-[Sign-up to become an Alpha Tester](/get) and earn 1,000 LBRY credits!*
+[Sign-up to become an Alpha Tester](/get) and earn 1,000 LBRY Credits!*